rtsundland/k8s-cluster-pa/cluster/README.md

 | talos-pa-2 | 10.6.64.22 |
 | talos-pa-3 | 10.6.64.23 |

-## Deploy First Control Plane Node
+## Deploy Control Plane Nodes

-For each node within the cluster, apply the generated *controlplane.yaml* to each node (repeat for each node/hostname/ip)
+Initialize each *control plane* node within the cluster, applying the proper configuration changes.
+Repeat for each control plane node in the cluster, replacing the hostname and IP address accordingly.

 ```
 talosctl apply-config --insecure -n 10.6.64.21 \
+  --config-patch @cluster.patch.yaml \
-  --config-patch @controlplane-patch.yaml \
+  --config-patch @controlplane.patch.yaml \
   --config-patch '[{"op": "add", "path": "/machine/network/hostname", "value": "talos-pa-c1"}]' \
   --file controlplane.yaml
 ```

 ## Bootstrap the Cluster

-After bootstrap, we'll grab the kubeconfig to access the cluster via *kubectl*
+After initializing all the control plane nodes, we'll bootstrap the cluster on one node and grab the kubeconfig to access the cluster via *kubectl*

 ```
 talosctl bootstrap --nodes 10.6.64.21 --endpoint 10.6.64.21 --talosconfig=./talosconfig